 Stephen then testifies against them by going through their history, starting with Abraham leading up to the then-present day.
 He reminds them of their constant turning away from God and chasing after the false gods of the heavens.
 He then rebukes the Jews for their rebellion and murder of the Just One Jesus Christ, whose coming was foretold by the prophets, just as it was in this prophecy of the 70 weeks.

-Acts 7:51-53 (KJV) Ye stiff necked and uncircumcised in heart and ears, ye do always resist the Holy Ghost: as your fathers did, so do ye.
-52 Which of the prophets have not your fathers persecuted?
-And they have slain them which shewed before of the coming of the Just One; of whom ye have been now the betrayers and murderers: 53 who have received the law by the disposition of angels, and have not kept it.
+51 Ye stiffnecked and uncircumcised in heart and ears, ye do always resist the Holy Ghost: as your fathers did, so do ye.
+52 Which of the prophets have not your fathers persecuted? and they have slain them which shewed before of the coming of the Just One; of whom ye have been now the betrayers and murderers: 53 Who have received the law by the disposition of angels, and have not kept it.

 As you can see the subject matter here is the same as Daniel’s 70 weeks, but the real proof can be ascertained by what Stephen says next.

-Acts 7:55-56 (KJV) But he, being full of the Holy Ghost, looked up steadfastly into heaven, and saw the glory of God, and Jesus standing on the right hand of God, 56 and said, Behold, I see the heavens opened, and the Son of man standing on the right hand of God.
+55 But he, being full of the Holy Ghost, looked up stedfastly into heaven, and saw the glory of God, and Jesus standing on the right hand of God, 56 And said, Behold, I see the heavens opened, and the Son of man standing on the right hand of God.

 In all other such examples, Christ is always “sitting at the right hand of God;” but in these two verses Christ is “standing on the right hand of God.”
 Also, please notice the fact Christ is standing and not sitting is repeated twice, in two consecutive verses.
 Does not this suggest there is something here?
 Something He does not want us to miss?